 Since 2017 the AiIG Summer Schools have followed a three-year cycle, by alternating three topics: Research, Teaching and Impact.
 Thus, the 2020 Summer School will be the first of the 2nd cycle, and will focus on Research.

-It will be held from September 15th to 18th at the Department of Management and Engineering (University of Padova) in the Vicenza Campus.
+It will be held from February 16-19, 2021 at the Department of Management and Engineering (University of Padova) in the Vicenza Campus.

 The general aim of the School is to raise awareness among PhD students and young researchers about the research process in order to understand how to plan and run a rigorous and relevant research internally consistent in terms of maturity of knowledge, research questions, research approach, and contribution.